CrazyRedMachine/NostalgiaIO/README.md

 ## Pinout

 There's one 8 pin connector coming out of the keyboard unit.
+We will use only 5 of the pins from that connector

-### USB to TTL
+### Using an USB to TTL

 Color | Pin | Piano | USB to TTL
 --- | --- | --- | ---